Howard Henry Tooth

 Howard Henry Tooth CB CMG (1856–1925) was a British neurologist and one of the discoverers of Charcot–Marie–Tooth disease.

 Early life and education

 Dr. Tooth was born on 22 April 1856 to Frederick Tooth of Hove, Sussex, England.
 He attended Rugby School and from there attended St John's College, Cambridge.
 In 1877, he graduated Bachelor of Arts and achieved Master of Arts in 1881.

 After his university education, Howard Henry Tooth studied at St Bartholomew's Hospital, achieving his MD in 1885.

 Career

-He became Physician at the London Metropolitan Hospital in 1887.
+In 1887 became Physician at the Metropolitan Free Hospital.
 He was also appointed Assistant Physician in the same year at the National Hospital for the Paralysed and Epileptic and promoted to full Physician in 1907.
 He was also an assistant Physician at St Bartholomew's Hospital in 1895 and full Physician in 1906.

 In 1894, he taught a post-graduate course on Cranial Nerves at the National Hospital for the Paralysed and Epileptic.

 He was awarded CMG in 1901 and CB in 1918.